carpentries/amy/docs/users_guide/index.md

 * **Additional in-house instructor training seats**  Number of additional in-house seats the member may have purchased beyond the standard agreement.
 This will typically only apply to Platinum memberships.
 * **Emergency contact** Free text field to fill in emergency contact information.

+#### Consortium Memberships

+If *Consortium* is checked, additional affiliated sites can be added to that membership.
+These will display in the `Organisations (members)` line of the Member view.
+For single-site memberships, only the main site can be listed here.
+For consortium memberships, additional member sites can be added in.
+These sites must first be [listed as an organisation in AMY](#adding-a-new-organisation).

 #### Membership Contacts